- What are electromagnetic fields?

 This has been induced on the one hand by the shut down of nuclear power stations – in 1993, 20 nuclear power stations were in operation, in 2015 only seven – and on the other hand, facilities have been retrofitted with retaining equipment for radioactive materials in the exhaust air (known as "full filtration").

 Report submission is a legal requirement

-The activity discharges calculated within the framework of the "exhaust air" and "waste water" emissions monitoring are communicated according to legal provisions to the Federal Ministry for the Environment, Nature Conservation, Construction and Reactor Safety (BMUB) and to the European Commission.
+The activity discharges calculated within the framework of the "exhaust air" and "waste water" emissions monitoring are communicated according to legal provisions to the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and to the European Commission.